tielvh/alm-workshop-extern/README.md

 ## Workshop Structure

 The workshop is divided into several tasks, each serving as a checkpoint.
-If you get stuck or run out of time, you can always check out the corresponding branch to catch up.
+If you get stuck or run out of time, you can always check out the corresponding solution branch to catch up.

 ---